apache/daffodil-site/site/getting-started.md

 [Smooks DFDL Cartridge](https://www.smooks.org/documentation/#dfdl)

-   : A [Smooks](https://www.smooks.org) module that has a reader for turning the source into an event stream and and a visitor for serializing the event stream.
+   : A [Smooks](https://www.smooks.org) module that has a reader for turning the source into an event stream and a visitor for serializing the event stream.
 This module forms the foundation of the [EDI and EDIFACT cartridges](https://github.com/smooks/smooks-edi-cartridge).

 ### Existing DFDL Schemas